Spacesuits for preserving human health and mobility: Ruth Bunford’s groundbreaking PhD Journey

 PhD research involves numerous small hurdles that you need to navigate.
 These challenges, while demanding, help you grow and become a more capable researcher.

 Ruth holding spacesuit and presenting.
 (L) Ruth holding one of her spacesuit designs.
 Image: Nirma Madhoo.
-(R) Ruth during a presentation of her research to NASA online.
+(R) Ruth during during a research presentation at the RMIT Design Hub.
 Image: Aayushi Badwar.

 Balancing her research with personal commitments was another significant aspect of her journey.
 Ruth began her PhD shortly after having her first child and had her second child during her candidature.
 Managing a demanding research schedule alongside family life required her to become adept at efficient work planning.